kalenaluika/Lifebyte/src/LifebyteMVC3/Lifebyte.Web/Models/Data/README.md

 The goal is to be able to swap out NHibernate for another ORM without affecting anything other than the classes contained in this folder.

+"The Repository pattern is merely a wrapper through which common data access operations are exposed."

+Chapter 6 - Inside Models
+Programming Microsoft ASP.NET MVC by  Dino Esposito